Ukrainian Insurgent Army

 The UPA was a decentralized movement widespread throughout Ukraine, divided into three operational regions; each region followed a somewhat different agenda, given the circumstances of a constantly moving front line and a double threat from both Soviet and Nazi forces.
 Not all UPA soldiers were members of the OUN or shared OUN's ideology.

 The UPA was formally disbanded in early September 1949, but some of its units continued operations until late 1956.
-Officially, the UPA's last military engagement occurred in October 1956, when remnants of the group fought on the Hungarian border region in support of that country's revolution.
+Officially, the UPA's last military engagement occurred in October 1956, when remnants of the group fought on the Hungarian border region in support of the attempted revolution in that country.
 In March 2019, surviving UPA members were officially granted the status of veterans by the government of Ukraine.

 The UPA has a mixed legacy, both in Ukraine and abroad.
-While commemorated by many Ukrainians as heroes of their nation, some Soviet Army veterans oppose their positive remembrance and only some UPA veterans have received official veteran status in March 2019, despite receiving other forms of commemoration along with monuments and memorials.
+While commemorated by many Ukrainians as heroes of their nation for anti-Nazi and anti-Soviet resistance, some Soviet Army veterans oppose their positive remembrance and only some UPA veterans have received official veteran status in March 2019, despite receiving other forms of commemoration along with monuments and memorials.
 Some UPA veterans have responded to Polish grievances over their past misdeeds by meeting with Polish veterans and apologizing.
 Despite controversies over the exhumation of UPA victims in Volhynia, Ukrainian and Polish historians have also collaborated on a multi-volume history of the two nations, including the fraught history during the UPA's era.